 Their Waaagh! allows 2 units to fight immediately after the general once per battle, while Dirty Tricks allows them a special effect that can be chosen before the first battle round allowing to select the most appropriate for the situation (instead of choosing it during list building).
 These buffs greatly vary but the most interesting, Disappearin’ Act, forces up to 3 enemy units to be set back in reserve until the end of their movement phase.

-They also have their own set of Command Traits, most notably Supa Sneaky (that allows to re-set up one friendly unit at the beginning of the battle), Artefacts like Mork’s Eye Pebble (once per battle ward against shooting), and Spells like Choking Mist (attack and running debuff) or Nasty Hex (removes wards from an enemy unit).
+They also have their own set of command traits, most notably Supa Sneaky (that allows to re-set up one friendly unit at the beginning of the battle) and artefacts of power like Mork’s Eye Pebble (once per battle ward against shooting).

 Ironjawz are the strongest Orruk faction, in lore and in game, now with simplified rules.